 Clicking an entry in the Type column activates the individual search controls, similar to the one shown above.
 These controls vary depending on the search Type.
-Setting the search conditions is similar to setting the parameters for an Event Trigger (see page 394).
+Setting the search conditions is similar to setting the parameters for an Event Trigger.

 NOTE.
-No information will be displayed in this window until you specify at least one search Type in the Search Select Control Window (see page 306).
+No information will be displayed in this window until you specify at least one search Type in the Search Select Control Window.

 - Click the Source box and select the bus number or name from the window.
-Bus Search Selection List (see page 100) - Select the type of bus cycle or activity to search for from the Search For drop-down list. - For some Search For selections, you must set additional fields to define other parameters such as for an Error.
+Bus Search Selection List - Select the type of bus cycle or activity to search for from the Search For drop-down list.

+For some Search For selections, you must set additional fields to define other parameters such as for an Error.
 In this example, you need to the errors to search for.
 Optionally, you can also set the component threshold levels through the Logic Thresholds Setup button.

-Click the Search For selections Error (see page 324), Pattern (see page 325), Character/Symbol (see page 325), or Any Character (see page 326) to view their parameters.
+Click the Search For selections Error, Pattern, Character/Symbol, or Any Character to view their parameters.
+What do you want to do next?